NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 1.8.3. at least 20 (twenty) cubic meters of felled timber.

 1.9.
 Client – A legal or a natural person with active legal capacity of at least 18 years of age, registered as a user of the Portal whether in the capacity of a Seller or a Buyer; or a natural person with active legal capacity of at least 18 years of age, who has sent a notice of intent to sell through an electronic channel or by e-mail.

 1.10.
 Contact person – The legal or authorised representative of a Client who has the right to enter into transactions and assume obligations on behalf of the Client.

 1.11.
 Seller – A person registered as a Seller on the Portal.

 1.12.
 Buyer – A person registered as a Buyer on the Portal.

 1.14.
-Winner – The Highest Bidder, who has made the highest bid in an Active Auction, which is equal to or above the Reserve.
-The Winner can also be a person who has made a bid falling short of the Reserve, but whose bid was accepted by the Seller.
+Winner – The Highest Bidder, who has placed the highest bid in an Active Auction, which is equal to or above the Reserve.
+The Winner can also be a person who has placed a bid falling short of the Reserve, but whose bid was accepted by the Seller.
 If no Reserve has been established, the Highest Bidder shall be declared the Winner.

 1.14.1.
 If a Winner, being a legal entity, proves unable to purchase the Object (immovable property) for any reasons at law, the Auctioneer has the right, subject to a respective application made by the Winner, to declare the Contact person who placed the winning bid in the name of the legal entity the Winner.